tehoro/pdf-flipbook-viewer/README.md

 - Page slider for quick navigation

 ## Sample Document
+## Sample Document
-Check out the [sample document](assets/document.pdf) to see the flipbook viewer in action.
+Check out the [sample document](https://tehoro.github.io/pdf-flipbook-viewer) to see the flipbook viewer in action.

 ## Usage